ParthaSarathi-raw/8WeekSQLChallenge-Solutions/README.md

 - For Case Study 8, I've provided solutions for all 4 questions in the **Index Analysis** section as well which I've seen everyone usually skip those before while I was solving this case study for the first time myself.

+**Suggestion : I would suggest to practice case study 2 after completing all other remaining case studies.**

 ## Table of Contents

 Please click on any case study to view the solutions of that case study.